edgriebel/edgriebel.github.io/_posts/2019-03-19-mysql-for-oracle-devs.md

 - MySQL table names *are* case-sensitive but only on Linux.

-- MySQL has a lot richer set of datatypes, especially for integer types: `tinyint`, `smallint`, `mediumint`, `int`, and `bigint`
+- MySQL has a richer set of datatypes, especially for integer types: `tinyint`, `smallint`, `mediumint`, `int`, and `bigint`, but is missing `BLOB`/`CLOB` and native(-ish) XML.

 - Single and double-quotes are allowed for string literals (but cannot be mixed).

 - Executing queries in an Oracle database are done by specifying the database name in the connect string.
 MySQL supports the `USE` command to choose a database to run.

-- There are a lot fewer functions available than in Oracle (which is a potential series of blog posts, an-oracle-function-a-day).
+- There are a lot fewer functions available than in Oracle (which someone could write a an-oracle-function-a-day series and have material for over a year).

-- Constratints in DDL are supported but ignored before MySQL 8.
+- `CHECK` constraints are "supported" in DDL but before MySQL 8 is only verified to be syntatically correct.

 - `MINUS` is not supported